-The rights, thoughts, concerns and wishes of the young Trans person and their family or carers need to be established and considered at the earliest opportunity during any transition to secondary setting or another school.
+The management of a move between schools needs consideration and good communication between the old and new school.
+The rights, thoughts, concerns and wishes of the young Trans person and their family or carers need to be established and considered at the earliest opportunity.